Unsatisfactory Performance Pays Well When You Deal With The DEA

 DEA policy states that any confidential source declared “unsatisfactory” in an investigation generally would not be considered for award payments or monetary compensation.
 However, based on our review of CSSC data, we concluded that both the deactivating field office and another concurrent use field office continued to pay the confidential source after the second “unsatisfactory” designation.
 Specifically, according to CSSC, between June 24, 2013, and October 24, 2014, the DEA paid this confidential source more than $61,000 in both award payments and payments for information – increasing the total amount paid to this source to $469,158.

 At almost $100,000 a year, sourcing can be quite lucrative.
-You need not even worry about receiving good performance reviews.
-Just help the government out and keep the job.
+And if you enjoyed receiving good performance review comments, you are probably going to miss that.
+All you will have to do is just help the government out to keep the job.

 That’s a lot of money paid out with little oversight.
 Surely the financial payouts don’t create an incentive to lie, right?